What is a Hedge Ratio?

 Thus, the hedge ratio is 0.5

-There are several different advantages of this ratio, providing the opportunity for the investors.
+There are several different advantages of the hedge ratio calculator, providing the opportunity for the investors.
 Some of the advantages of the Hedge ratio are as follows:

-- Parties that are involved in the practices of the aggressive hedging use hedge ratio as the guideline for the purpose of estimation and optimization of the performance of the asset.
+- Parties that are involved in the practices of aggressive hedging use hedge ratio as the guideline for the purpose of estimation and optimization of the performance of the asset.

-- The hedge ratio is easy to calculate and evaluate as it involves the use of the two parameters, which are the Value of the Hedge Position and the value of the Total Exposure.
+- This metric is easy to calculate and evaluate as it involves the use of two parameters, which are the Value of the Hedge Position and the value of the Total Exposure.

-- With the help of the hedge ratio, an investor can have an understanding of their exposure at the time of establishing a position.
+- With the help of this ratio, an investor can have an understanding of their exposure at the time of establishing a position.

-Apart from the advantages, there are different limitations and drawbacks, which includes the following:
+Apart from the advantages, there are different limitations and drawbacks, which include the following:

 - The hedge ratio calculated should be close to the unity for attaining the perfect hedge, when calculated in the same currency.
 In other words, a perfect hedge in a futures contract is the same as underlying currency exposure.
 However, in real practice achieving a perfect hedge is quite difficult.